robscharf/robscharf.github.io/content/cv.md

 ## Publications and Presentations

 ### International Association of Genocide Scholars
-"Internet Shutdowns: A Growing Mass Atrocity Risk", 15th Biennial Conference of the International Association of Genocide Scholars.
+"Internet Shutdowns: A Growing Mass Atrocity Risk", *15th Biennial Conference of the International Association of Genocide Scholars*.
 Universitat de Barcelona, July 20, 2021.
 Presentation.

 ### Genocide Studies and Prevention: An International Journal